Warbo/chriswarbo-net/unfinished/falsifying_myself.md

 ```{.unwrap pipe="NAME=extEqCannotBeDistinguished ./run"}
 main = defaultMain extEqCannotBeDistinguished
 ```

+However, this doesn't give us much confidence since we can only prove inequality in certain specific cases.
+Expressions which are unequal in a way we can't prove will give a never-ending sequence of `Later`{.haskell}, and hence be discarded.
+There *is* a way we can assert that all the results are extensionally equal, by removing the timeout: that's risky, since if we're wrong then one of those never-ending sequences will cause our test suite to run forever!

 ```{.haskell pipe="./show"}
 -- | Runs a 'Delay' value to completion.
 This may run forever!